NexPlayer/Android-SDK/properties.md

 **Values:**

 - **0:** Disabled.
 NexPlayer will display CEA 608 closed captions according to the specifications.
 - **1:** Enabled.
-NexPlayer will ignore thetext modecommand when displaying CEA 608 closed captions.
+NexPlayer will ignore the text mode command when displaying CEA 608 closed captions.

 ### INITIAL_BUFFERING\_DURATION (9)